Introduction

 Advanced Text Filtering

-Implement custom filtering logic for more complex search requirements:
+Need even more control?
+You can implement custom filtering logic to handle complex search requirements:

 // Create search options with custom processing